 Frequently Asked Questions:

-A: Due to the high volume of requests that all 435 members of congress receive, the White House Visitors Center is not always able to accommodate every request.
+A: Due to the high volume of requests that the White House Visitors Center receives it is not always able to accommodate every request.
 This is why it is important to request as early as possible.

 Q: When will I hear back about my White House tour request?

-A: The White House Visitors Center approves or denies tour requests about two weeks prior to the travel date.
+A: The White House Visitors Center approves or denies tour requests about 2-3 weeks prior to the requested tour date(s).

 Q: How much time should I allow to travel through security in the Capitol?